Install and secure LAMP on CentOS

 Now you ready to Install the PHP module for Apache.
 The following lines download and install the common PHP with some modules:

 Next step is securing PHP.
-Open PHP config file /etc/php.ini and follow the guide Secure existing PHP installation
+Open PHP config file /etc/php.ini and set:

 Restart webserver to load PHP module: